 Mexico; Colonial and Modern Latin America; Religion in Latin America; Revolution in Latin America; Latin America Through Art, Film, and Music; Graduate topics in Religion and World History; Tropics and the Modern World; World Civilization Surveys.

 Just South of Zion: Mormons in Mexico and Its Borderlands.
 Editor with Jared Tamez (UTEP) and contributor.
-Forthcoming, University of New Mexico Press, 2015.
+University of New Mexico Press, 2015.